 - Disney does this quite a few times within their films:

 - Sebastian is pulled out of a book Genie is flipping through in Aladdin.
 A Beast toy is also seen in the Sultan's collection, and Genie turns his head into Pinocchio's.

-- Both Pumbaa and [[Beauty and the Beast Belle]] cameo in the background of France during the 'Out There' sequence of Hunchback
+- Both Pumbaa and Belle cameo in the background of France during the 'Out There' sequence of The Hunchback of Notre Dame

-- A tea set that looks remarkably similar to [[Beauty and the Beast Mrs. Potts]] appears in a quick shot of Tarzan
+- A tea set that looks remarkably similar to Mrs. Potts appears in a quick shot of Tarzan

 - The Princess and the Frog so far takes the crown; it makes countless little references to past Disney films, some less obvious than others.
 Given that the film itself was made with the intention of being a throwback to many of these films in the first place, it's quite fitting.